 As part of the Farm Credit System, we are committed to providing sound and dependable credit and related services to young, beginning and small (YBS) farmers and ranchers.
-We recognize the critical nature of the "young", "beginning", and "small" farmer and rancher customer base to the overall future well-being of the agricultural industry as well as to the Association.
-We provide responsive, specially designed credit, financially related services and guidance support to this group.
+We recognize the critical nature of the "young,"

+"beginning," and "small" farmer and rancher customer base to the overall future well-being of the agricultural industry as well as to the Association.
+We provide responsive, specially designed credit, financially related services and guidance.
 Following are FCA regulatory definitions for YBS farmers and ranchers.